fbpx

 Nutrient cycling

 The nutrient (and carbon) cycle is a system where energy, matter, and essential nutrients are transferred between living organisms and non-living parts of the environment.
+Water for the environment can support nutrient and carbon cycling

 Water quality